cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 A configuration bundle may consist of the following YAML file types:

 - **bundle** (required) - This file is an index file that describes the bundle, references the other files in the bundle and must be named `bundle.yaml`.
 Any files not listed in this file will not be included in the controller bundle.
+It also (optionally) allows you to specify an `availabilityPattern` which is the full path to the controllers that can use the bundle defined as a regular expression.
 - **jcasc** (optional) - This file contains the Jenkins configuration (global configuration, credentials), as defined by the Jenkins [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 - **plugins** (optional) - This file contains a list of all the plugins to be installed on the controller.
 Plugins that are not in the [CloudBees Assurance Program (CAP)](https://docs.cloudbees.com/docs/admin-resources/latest/assurance-program/) have to be added with a Plugin Catalog and to this file.
 - **catalog** (optional) - This file defines the catalog of versioned plugins outside of the CloudBees Assurance Program (CAP) that are available for installation on the controller.
 An optional location can also be specified for plugins that are not available in the standard update centers.
 Adding plugins to a catalog only makes them available to install and they still must be added to the plugins file above.